georgewalkley/georgewalkley.github.io/cookies.md

 * Obtain information about your preferences and use of our site
 * Carry out research and data analysis to help us to improve our content and services and to better understand our customer preferences and interests

-No third parties set cookies on our website.
+No third party cookies are set on our website.

 We have set out specific details of the cookies we use on our site in section 4 below.